 "He who has an ear to hear" is mentioned 14 times in the new testament and is the implication of obedience.

 “Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock:

 — Matthew 7:24

-The Old Testament Hebrew word for "hear" is also strongly associated with assumed obedience.
+The Old Testament Hebrew word "hear" is strongly associated with implicit obedience.
 Hearing and obeying is sometimes a foreign concept to the Western world.
-We give mental assent to many things we hear with no intention of doing anything with it.
-We are much like the Athenians in Biblical times who
+We give mental assent to many things we hear without intending to do anything with them.
+We are much like the Athenians in Biblical times.

-. . . spent their time in nothing else but either to tell or to hear some new thing.
+. . . they (the Athenians) spent their time in nothing else but either to tell or to hear some new thing.

 — Acts 17:21

 Levi represented the priesthood.
-It was the priesthood that temporarily attached and connected God and His people through proper worship and sacrifices until the true mediator Jesus, our ultimate and eternal High Priest (Heb.
-2:17)would come.
-He was entirely obedient in doing, only what He heard from the Father.
+The priesthood temporarily connected God and His people through proper worship and sacrifices until the true mediator Jesus, our ultimate and eternal High Priest (Heb.
+2:17), would come.
+He was entirely obedient in doing only what He heard from the Father.

 — Jesus (John 14:31)

-The stone representing this tribe is the sapphire and will symbolize for us these very same concepts of hearing and obeying and connect with their tribal names.
-The sapphire is blue and is the color of heaven, illustrating how our ears hearing from above and not from the transient things of the earth.
+The stone representing this tribe is the sapphire and will symbolize these very same concepts of hearing and obeying and connecting us with their tribal names.
+The sapphire is blue and is the color of heaven, illustrating how our ears hear from above and not from the transient things of the earth.